SoarGroup/Soar/Core/ClientSMLSWIG/Python/DEVELOPING.md

 **with the version given in the corresponding git tag**.
 (So if the release is named "Version 9.6.2", and the tag is "v9.6.2", then the auto-version script will see "v9.6.2") The string `releases/` is also removed from the git tag before parsing.

+*Do not release multiple versions pointing to the same commit*.
+Git tags do not have ordering compatible with the dynamic versioning, and so with the tags `9.6.2-rc2` and `9.6.2` pointing to the same commit, it may pick up on the `rc` tag, and version the build with that.

 Development versions are built and uploaded to [`test.pypi.org/p/soar-sml`](https://test.pypi.org/p/soar-sml) weekly.
 These will also upload on manual triggers.